DS-RF/Yambo_examples/README.md

 > yambo

-After that new files will be in SAVER directory:
+After that new files will be in SAVE directory:
 ```
 ndb.gops
 ndb.kindx